 Are you a parent trying to carb count for a young child with diabetes?
 Check out this parent’s guide to counting carbs like a pro.
 Also, talk to your diabetes educator if you're having trouble keeping your child's blood sugars in range.
 Need help with the insulin dosing math?
 Be sure to download our Calculation Sheet for Insulin Doses.

 Can you guess which Thanksgiving food item has the most carbs?
 Answers are below!
 (NOTE: Carb counts will change according to recipe and preparation.
 Averages for one standard serving size are provided.)

 Did you get them correct?
 If so, congratulations!
 And if not, no worries.
 We are here to educate.
-Something we have seen work for patients at our clinic is this handy, dandy Reading Nutrition Labels handout with a lot of information such as how to read Nutrition Facts.
+Something that has been helpful for our patients is this Reading Food Labels handout with a lot of information about how to read Nutrition Facts.

 Trade Up Your Traditional Dishes

 There’s no need to skip this Thanksgiving staple!
 Try one of these savory meat-eater options or substitute the sausage with savory peppers and mushrooms for a vegetarian choice.

 Whether you’re gathered for a turkey dinner, a holiday ham, or some delicious brisket, what holiday dinner is complete without the side dishes?
 Check out these recipes for delicious side dishes that won’t have your blood sugars skyrocketing before dessert.

 Mashed cauliflower has a much lower impact on blood sugar without sacrificing taste or texture!
 Cook with butter and garlic for a savory replacement with much fewer carbs than traditional potatoes.

 Green beans, mushrooms and onions are all great healthy options to fill up on without stacking up on a plate full of carbs.